 This is the differentiator, stated plainly: 525 °C sits inside our design envelope, not at the edge of it.
 It is engineered for, not hoped for.

 High-temperature bag-house / dust-collection centrifugal fans, each one selected to the customer's GA drawing — made to order, not pulled off a shelf.
-Material grades, blade profile, shaft-and-bearing arrangement and thermal-growth allowances are chosen for the duty, then set on our own proprietary fan-selection and mechanical-design software.
+Material grades, blade profile, shaft-and-bearing arrangement and thermal-growth allowances are chosen for the duty, then engineered and verified to your exact operating point — computed, not estimated.

 Every fan is performance-tested in-house on our 200 HP VFD test rig, to the IS 4894 / AMCA 210 method, before it leaves the works.
 You get the measured curve for your fan — proof, not promises.